Care

 • Clean every place that your dog has been staying in

-• Vacuum every single area, dogs hair are found anywhere, and they might contain nits or lice on them
+• Vacuum every area, since dog hair gets everywhere, and it might contain nits or lice

 • Anything in direct contact with your dog, rugs, brushes, collars, beddings, etc., must be cleaned